-If you searched for 12v electromagnetic brake, the real approval question is not keyword match.
+If you searched for 12v electromagnetic brake or 24 volt electromagnetic brake, the real approval question is not keyword match.
 It is whether torque margin survives voltage variation, switching delay, thermal duty, and evidence quality.
 This page gives you the checker first, then the numbers, boundaries, and risks.

-Alias intent note: 12v electromagnetic brake is merged into this canonical route /learn/electromagnetic-brake.
+Alias intent note: 12v electromagnetic brake and 24 volt electromagnetic brake are merged into this canonical route /learn/electromagnetic-brake.
 No separate alias page is published, so the tool model and trust evidence remain consistent.

 Summary

-The quick summary below is written to support both immediate 12v screening intent and deeper technical decision validation.
+The quick summary below supports immediate 12V and 24 volt screening intent plus deeper technical decision validation.

 Method